My 2003: From “Turning” to “Turned”

 - The Institute’s Board of Trustees formally approved details for the strategic changes discussed in Fort Worth in June, which included authorization for me to hire a full-time assistant and for me to become Executive Director effective January 1st.

-- Trustee George Barenholtz came to Fort Worth to look at several properties we might consider purchasing.
+- An IGS trustee came to Fort Worth to look at several properties we might consider purchasing.
 When he left, we expected to purchase the Newkirk Building, built in 1926 and extensively remodeled and updated six years ago.

 - Had second thoughts about the Newkirk Building due to location, neighborhood, etc., and shifted our attention to another property we had looked at, 2260 College Avenue in the Fairmount historic district on the south side of Fort Worth.
 This 4,500 sq ft building was built in 1932 as a neighborhood Safeway, and is only five blocks down the street from my great-grandparents house, in which my father was born in 1933.

-- Jeff and George came to Fort Worth to look over the College Avenue property and negotiate terms.
+- Two more trustees came to Fort Worth to look over the College Avenue property and negotiate terms.
 The deal was done and the contract signed, although it took several days to iron out a few details like the closing date.

 - The Board of Directors of the International Society for General Semantics and the Board of Trustees for the Institute of General Semantics formally approved the merger plan.

-- Spent two weeks on the road to/from Las Vegas; coordinated and taught at the Institutes’ seminar-workshop, then played master of ceremonies during the 3-day International Conference.
+- Spent two weeks on the road to/from Las Vegas; coordinated and taught at the Institutes’ seminar-workshop, then played master of ceremonies during the 3-day International Conference in Las Vegas.

-- Unveiled the booth graphic and a new brochure developed for the NCTE convention in Las Vegas to much positive reaction.
+- Unveiled the booth graphic and a new brochure developed for presentation and marketing purposes.

-- Drove back out west to California; spent three days in Concord going over merger details then three days in San Francisco for the NCTE convention; Gregg, Andrea, Kathy and I did a fine job representing the Institute and general semantics both in our presentations and the booth; I was almost picked up by an attractive blond in a downtown San Francisco bar/bistro, but she apparently mistook me for somebody else.
+- Drove back out west to California; spent three days in Concord going over merger details then three days in San Francisco for the NCTE (National Council of Teachers of English) convention; Gregg, Andrea, Kathy and I did a fine job representing the Institute and general semantics both in our presentations and the booth; I was almost picked up by an attractive blond in a downtown San Francisco bar/bistro, but she apparently mistook me for somebody else.
 (Seriously, just ask Andrea.)

 - Completed the acquisition of the College Avenue property on November 25th.